 Senior Principal, Urban Places

-Vice President, Discipline Leader, Community Development (Planning)
+Vice President, Regional Business Leader, Community Development (Canada)

 From outdated brownfield and grayfield sites to award-winning new neighborhoods, villages, and city centers, we bring to life remarkable, vibrant places that connect the entire community.
 Our portfolio includes: